sara-bianchi/HiC_pipeline/README.md

 - the settings.xlsx file, which specifies the steps of the analysis that you want to perform and the parameters needed to run each step.
 Two examples of this file are provided.
 Similarly to the table.xlsx also for this file the path must be fixed as /home/shared_folder/settings.xlsx, meaning that you cannot change the name of this file or move it in subdirectories.
 This file is made up of at least three columns:
     - the first contains a unique identifier of the parameters which must never be changed
     - the second contains a brief explenation about how to compile this parameter
     - the other ones contain the information needed for this specific parameter and can be edited.
 All the information must be added in order without leaving intermediate empty columns: for example, if only one info is needed (ex: alignment = TRUE/FALSE) the first column must be used, if more you should start top compile from the first column, then the second, and so on.
-The parameters which could need more columns are binning, res_untargeted, res_v4C, res_transC and seeds, which require to insert a list of bin sizes or chromosomal loci (one for each column).
+The parameters which could need more columns are binning, reference, res_untargeted, res_v4C, res_transC, viewpoint and seeds, which require to insert a list of bin sizes or chromosomal loci (one for each column).
 In this file it is also required to add the paths of the genome information files.
 All the possible parameters are provided, but once you have chosen with the TRUE/FALSE parameters to selectively run only some specific steps of your analysis, all the parameters related to deselected steps can be left empty (they will just be ignored by the pipeline).
 For example if you do not need to run the alignment step and you set it to FALSE, all the parameters related to this step, like aligner, trimming, binning and RE can be left empty.
 - Rscript.R which you can directly download in its latest version from this GitHub (you can find it in the docker_creation folder)

 # Running the pipeline